jku/repository-playground/playground/README.md

 The optimal use case (at least to begin with) is TUF repositories with a low to moderate frequency of change, both for target target files and keys.

-## Status

-Planning: any code should be seen as experimental.
+This is a Work-In-Progress: any code should be seen as experimental for now.

 ## Documentation